 Climate change is the gravest threat to humanity’s long-term prosperity and the global co-operation to mitigate this threat is unprecedented.
-The COP26 summit taking place in November 2021 aims to accelerate the achievement of the Paris Agreement’s goals.
+The COP summits aim to accelerate the achievement of the Paris Agreement’s goals.

 To achieve these ambitious emissions targets and keep global warming to below 2°C, strategic planning methods for policymaking are essential.
 These should span entire nations’ emissions contributions, across sectors, and should be able to plan for achievable implementation of emissions reduction technologies, negative emissions technologies, within budgetary, time, and social uptake constraints.

 Association of South East Asian Nations (ASEAN) countries, as developing economies, have seen dramatic rises in CO2 emissions over the past 20 years (e.g. The CO2 per capita of Malaysia has risen from 5 t/y in 2000 to 8 t/y in 2018), and therefore it is important to develop tools that incorporate region-specific conditions.

 Learn more about our project:

 The project brings together academic partners from United Kingdom (University of Surrey), Japan (University of Tokyo), Malaysia (University of Nottingham Malaysia and Monash University Malaysia), and the Philippines (De La Salle University) to deliver open-source energy planning software to reach the long-term decarbonisation goals of the ASEAN region.
 Together with industrial partners in Malaysian government, local oleochemical and petrochemical companies, and environmental consultants Aria Sustainability, we are building tools and educating local stakeholders on ways to increase efficiency, digitalise their businesses and plan for net-zero.

 For more information you can visit: